astutus/olimp.run/src/content/post/spartacus-reflection.md

 title: "What Spartacus Taught Me About Violence and Myself"
 description: "A personal reflection on masculinity, bloodlust, and what the series Spartacus revealed to me — not just about ancient Rome, but about myself."
 publishDate: "2025-04-03"
-tags: ["reflection", "spartacus", "violence", "masculinity", "personal story"]
+tags: ["reflection", "spartacus", "personal story"]
 ---

 It’s not easy to admit this, but my favorite series of all time is *Spartacus: Blood and Sand* — along with the prequel *Gods of the Arena* (not the full five-season franchise).